michael-haerle/regression_project/README.md

 - Droped duplicate columns
 - Created dummy variables
 - Concatenated the dummy dataframe
-- Changed the type for senior_citizen, tenure, and monthly_charges
-- Mapped the yes and no to 1 and 0 for columns partner, dependents, phone_service, paperless_billing, and churn
+- Renamed columns
 - Dropped columns not needed
-- Changed the type of total_charges by replacing the white space with a 0
+- Removed ouliers
-- Set variables for the mean of tenure and monthly charges
+- Imputed nulls with 0 for fireplace and full_bathroom
-- Used those variables to feature engineer a new column where it returned a true if they were above the average monthly charge and below the average tenure
+- Used square feet to feature engineer a new column where it returned small, medium, or large house size
-- Mapped the true and false of that columns to 1 and 0
+- Used .apply to apply a custom function to create a decade column for what decade the house was built in
+- Converted latitude and longitude to the proper values
 - Split into the train, validate, and test sets

 *********************